-This district typically prosecutes more cases against more defendants than most other USAOs nationwide, representing 43 counties and nearly 8.6 million people and covering 44,000 square miles.
+This district typically prosecutes more cases against more defendants than most other USAOs nationwide, representing 43 counties and more than nine million people and covering 44,000 square miles.

 In 1845, Texas was admitted to the Union and the judicial district was formed in Galveston, covering the state.
-By 1902, the Southern Judicial District of Texas was created w/courts in Galveston, Laredo, Brownsville and Houston.
+By 1902, the Southern Judicial District of Texas was created with courts in Galveston, Laredo, Brownsville and Houston.
 To learn more about the history of the District, go to History.

-The Southern District of Texas currently comprises seven U.S. District Court divisions with federal district courts in Houston, Galveston, Victoria, Corpus Christi, Brownsville, McAllen and Laredo.
-The United States Attorney's office, headquartered in Houston, has five additional branch offices in Corpus Christi, Brownsville, McAllen, Laredo and Victoria to staff all seven divisions.
+The Southern District of Texas (SDTX) currently comprises seven divisions with federal district courts in Houston, Galveston, Victoria, Corpus Christi, Brownsville, McAllen and Laredo.
+The SDTX, headquartered in Houston, has branch offices in Galveston, Corpus Christi, Brownsville, McAllen, Laredo and Victoria to staff all seven divisions.